Best Vegan Belts (Vegan Leather, Cork, Cloth & Beyond!)

 4. Give them to a friend who you know will get use out of them.

-What NOT to do: Please, please, please don’t just throw your non-vegan items away.
+Please, please, please don’t just throw your non-vegan items away!

 While it may not “feel good” to wear or use items that aren’t aligned with your ethics, the reality is we can’t go back in time and un-buy items we’ve purchased.
 If you just throw them away, that animal died in vain.
 There are people in need who can’t afford clothing, and to throw away something that’s in usable condition is needlessly wasteful.
 Accept the imperfection of the situation and just commit to making more conscious buying choices going forward!